1907021/Conveyor-belt-design/README.md

 ## Acknowledgments
 - This project was done as part of my assignment for my course PME472 (Mine instrumentation and machineries laboratory).
-- Thanks to my instructor, Nadia Mahjabin, for guidance.
+- Thanks to my instructor, Nadia Mahjabin ma'am, for her guidance.